autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 For recent graduates like him, side projects are a great way to get hands-on experience with applying what you have learned as well as staying upbeat in the current market.

-> “ Looking back, my decision to prioritize on enhancing my skills by running a side project end to end and contributing to open source projects allowed me the space to build a practical experience that I previously lacked.”
+> “ Looking back, my decision to prioritize on enhancing skills by running a side project end to end and contributing to open source projects had allowed me the space to build a practical experience that I previously lacked.”

-When asked about my experience at interviews, I am now able to depend on my side projects to show myself as someone who has made a difference using the skills that recruiters are looking for”, he says.
+"When I am asked about my work experience at interviews, I am now able to depend on my side projects.
+I can show myself as someone who has made a difference using the skills that recruiters are looking for”, he says.

 ## **Suvash Budathoki**, *Graduate Software Engineer, IntelliHR, Brisbane, AU*